Mithrillion/steam_app_frontend/README.md

 This repository is the web frontend portion of my steam similar game finder project.

 The live demo of the project is at https://mithrillion.github.io/steam_app_frontend/.

-The web backend portion can be found at https://github.com/Mithrillion/steam_app_backend and the data processing code can be found at https://github.com/Mithrillion/steam_app_data_processing.
+The web backend portion can be found at https://github.com/Mithrillion/steam_app_backend

+The data processing code can be found at https://github.com/Mithrillion/steam_app_data_processing.

 The project consists of the following steps:

 1. Scrape Steam app titles and IDs from a saved version of steamdb.com (not using live scrapping according to terms of steamdb)
 2. Scrape the store page image URLs and user-defined tags from store.steampowered.com for all app IDs obtained in step 1.
 3. Download images from Steam's CDN.